microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacentre_Modernization/walkthrough/challenge-1/solution.md

 - Please ensure that you successfully verified the [General prerequisits](../../Readme.md#general-prerequisites) before continuing with this challenge.
 - The Azure CLI is required to deploy the Bicep configuration of the Micro Hack.
+- Download the *.bicep files from the [Resources](../../resources) to your local PC.

 ### **Task 1: Deploy the Landing Zone for the Micro Hack**